adam-ibn-mansur/CS3600-OS_Project_1/README.md

 Contributors of the project:
 Philip Sobczak and Adam Habil

-The objective of the project is to design and develop of a client-server system, which performs classical synchronization problem with a bounded number of resources – clients consume some resources, producers generate resources.
+The objective of the project is to design and develop a client-server system, which performs classical synchronization problem with a bounded number of resources – clients consume some resources, producers generate resources.
 The program covers some techniques discussed in the Operating System course:

 1) Distributed Client-Server processing;
 2) Utilization of threads;